Phil Lester: Terrible Influence

 In June 2024, Lester and Howell announced their third joint tour and first since the return of their gaming channel titled Terrible Influence, which would begin that September in Antwerp.
 From there, the tour stretched from the remainder of 2024 into early 2025 with dates in mainland Europe, North America, Australia and New Zealand, and the UK and Ireland.
 Further UK dates were added in July 2024 due to demand.

 Personal life

-Lester and Daniel Howell met on the Internet in 2009 and in person that October.
-They entered a romantic relationship shortly after and began living together in August 2011, first in Manchester before moving to London in July 2012.
-They both publicly came out as gay in June 2019, roughly two weeks apart, although Lester had been open about his sexuality in his personal life since university.
-On 13 October 2025, after years of fan speculation and intrusion, Lester and Howell confirmed their relationship.
+Lester is gay.
+He came out online via a YouTube video in June 2019, though he had been open about his sexuality in his personal life since university.
+He started dating Daniel Howell in 2009 after meeting online.
+Howell was a fan of Lester's YouTube videos prior to their meeting.
+The pair publicly kept their relationship a secret for nearly 16 years before revealing it in October 2025.
+Before coming out as a couple, the nature of their relationship was the subject of speculation for many years.
+Lester has resided with Howell in London since 2012.